-These 7 Powerful Supreme Court Books that might just change the way you view the Court, Justices and the decisions they must make.
+The 7 Best Supreme Court Books might change the way you view the Court, Justices and the decisions they make.

 When he resigned Justice John Paul Stevens was the third longest- serving Supreme Court Justice in American history.
 As a lawyer on the court, he worked with five chief justices.
 FIVE CHIEFS is his personal account of the court workings, from personal experiences with these men, the controversial cases they deliberated over, from freedom of speech, affirmative action, capital punishment and sovereign immunity.

 The Brethren is the first detailed behind-the-scenes account of the Supreme Court in action.
 Bob Woodward and Scott Armstrong have pierced its secrecy to give us an unprecedented view of the Chief and Associate Justices—maneuvering, arguing, politicking, compromising, and making decisions that affect every major area of American life.